iamvs-2002/JAVA/BASIC/Readme.md

 * new : Keyword to create an object of that class
 * Test() : Constructor used to initialize the object

+**NOTE: Declaring reference variable doesn't mean creating an object.
+An object is created only by the use of "new" operator/keyword.**

 ### Constructors
 - Every class has a constructor.
 - A user-defined constructor's name must be same as its class name.